alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

     GitHub workflow is too heavy for one-time contribution and is hard to use with a multi-repository project like Android.

-    Gerrit is managed by one or more adminstrators, and a user cannot create their own repositories freely.
-So one Gerrit server always hosts repositories for one project or one team.
-It is hard for Gerrit to create a software community.
+    Gerrit is managed by one or more administrators, and a user cannot create their own repositories freely.
+So, one Gerrit server always hosts repositories for one project or one team.
+It is hard for Gerrit to form a software community.

 ## AGit-Flow Usage